TI-Toolkit/tokens-wiki/tokens/LnReg.md

 # `LnReg `

 ## Description
-Fits a logarithmic regression model to Xlistname and Ylistname with frequency freqlist, and stores the regression equation to regequ.
+Fits a logarithmic regression model to `Xlistname` and `Ylistname` with frequency `freqlist`, and stores the regression equation to `regequ`.

 <b>Availability</b>: Token available everywhere.